QGNN: Value Function Factorisation with Graph Neural Networks: Related Work

 In the early stages of research in multi-agent reinforcement learning, the notion of separating a global value function into local value functions emerged with an approach called \textit{Independent Q-Learning} (IQL) \cite{IQL}.
 While a naïve method would simply use the global reward to train a global value function, IQL maintains a separate value function for each agent.
 These local value functions are trained with the global reward, but they are conditioned upon local information.
 Since they can only represent the portion of the global reward which can be predicted with local information, the individual contributions of each agent can be isolated.
 However, this method is not sample-efficient because of the non-stationarity of the global reward signal---the portion of the signal which cannot be represented by local information appears to be noise.

 In an attempt to address the non-stationarity problem, \textit{Value Decomposition Networks} (VDN) introduced the concept of simultaneously training all local value functions in an end-to-end manner with the use of a \say{mixer} \cite{VDN}.
 In VDN, the mixer is simply a summation, which aggregates the local q-value estimates to produce a global Q-value estimate.
 This formulation reduces instability because it splits the gradient of the global value loss among all of the local value networks.
 However, VDN only works well on the subset of problems in which the global value can be represented as a \textit{sum} of local values conditioned on local information.
+In subsequent work, QMIX provides the insight that it is not necessary to combine local q-values with a summation in order to satisfy the IGM condition \cite{QMIX}---it is sufficient to maintain a monotonicity constraint $\forall i, \frac{\partial Q}{\partial q_i} \geq 0$.
+With this relaxation, it is possible to use a more complex mixer which can capture a larger set of problems than VDN.